BurntRanch/badOS/README.md

 # badOS
 my OS that does nothing but print.

-Update: This will be archived as i have no plans for it, Consider this just a notepad.
+Update: It is time for my return, i have rewritten my code and got access to VGA functions, expect a complete rewrite!

 BUILD INSTRUCTIONS